waawawewa/zoom/README.md

 OPEN ZOOM AND GO TO SETTINGS, IN AUDIO ENABLE "AUTOMATICALLY JOIN AUDIO WHEN JOINING" AND IN VIDEO ENABLE "TURN OFF VIDEO WHEN JOINING MEETING"

-NOW OPEN THE FOLDER ZOOM IN D DRIVE WHICH YOU COPIED IN THE BEGINNING
+NOW OPEN THE FOLDER ZOOM IN D DRIVE WHICH YOU COPIED IN THE BEGINNING ( C DRIVE FOR THOS WHO DO NOT HAVE D DRIVE)

 DOUBLE CLICK ON THE FILE main.py